-individual components are specified using the at(f,n) function (see Table 6.2), for example, at(site,1).row will fit row as a factor only for site 1,

-- a complete set of conditional terms are specified by omitting the level specification in the at(f) function provided the correct number of levels of f is specified in the field definitions.
-Otherwise, a list of levels may be specified. - at(f).b creates a series of model terms representing b nested within a for any model term b.
+- individual components are specified using the at(f,n) function (see Table 6.2), for example, at(site,1).row will fit row as a factor only for site 1, - a complete set of conditional terms are specified by omitting the level specification in the at(f) function provided the correct number of levels of f is specified in the field definitions.
+Otherwise, a list of levels may be specified. - at(a).b creates a series of model terms representing b nested within a for any model term b.
 A model term is created for each level of a; each has the size of b.
-For example, if site and geno are factors with 3 and 10 levels respectively, then for at(site).geno ASRemI constructs 3 model terms at(site,1).geno at(site,2).geno at(site,3).geno, each with 10 levels,

-- this is similar to forming an interaction except that a separate model term is created for each level of the first factor; this is useful for random terms when each component can have a different variance.
-The same effect is achieved by using an interaction (e.g. site.geno) and associating a DIAG variance structure with the first component (see Section 7.5).
+For example, if site and geno are factors with 3 and 10 levels respectively, then for at(site).geno AS-Reml constructs 3 model terms at(site,1).geno at(site,2).geno at(site,3).geno, each with 10 levels, - this is similar to forming an interaction except that a separate model term is created for each level of the first factor; this is useful for random terms when each component can have a different variance.
+The same effect is achieved by using an interaction (e.g. site.geno) and associating a DIAG variance structure with the first component (see Section 7.5). - any at() term to be expanded MUST be the FIRST component of the interaction. geno.at(site) will not work. at(site,1).at(year).geno will not work but at(year).at(site,1).geno is OK. - the at() factor must be declared with the correct number of levels because the model line is expanded BEFORE the data is read.
+Thus if site is declared as site or site !
+A in the data definitions,